syncfusion-content/javascript-docs/js/GroupButton/Customization.md

 </table>
 ## Icons

-Group button has the option to add the icons to button elements which enhance the appearance.
+GroupButton has the option to add the icons to button elements which enhance the appearance.
 Icons inside the button can be added easily using **prefixIcon** and **suffixIcon** fields with dataSource property.
 GroupButton control also supports the build-in icon libraries.
 The ej.widgets.core.min.css contains definitions for important icons that can be used in buttons.
-You can get the details about available icons with that corresponding class from [here](http://help.syncfusion.com/js/icon/ej-icons# "").
+You can get the details about available icons with that corresponding class from [here](http://help.syncfusion.com/js/icon/ej-icons).

 Simply you can use these build-in icons by mentioning the icon class name as value in **prefixIcon** and **suffixIcon** property.
 You can use any font icons that are defined in ej.widgets.core.min.css.
 It avoids the complexity in specifying icon using sprite image and CSS.